marcosgz/esse-active_record/README.md

   belongs_to :organization

   # Using a index and repository as argument.
 Note that the index name is used instead of the
-  # of the constant name. it's becase index and model depends on each other should result in
+  # of the constant name. it's so because index and model depends on each other should result in
   # circular dependencies issues.
   index_callbacks 'users_index:user'
   # Using a block to direct a different object to be indexed